What are the dates/times for the next Louisiana Marathon event(s)?

 Yes, the Louisiana Marathon Gear Shop will be located at The Louisiana Marathon Expo both Friday and Saturday and at the Finish Festival on Sunday.

 What is the time limit for the marathon?

 City permits limit the race time to a 7 hour time limit.
-The course will be closed at a 16.01 minute per mile pace.
+The course will be closed at a 16:00 minute/mile pace.
 No race services including medical, aid stations or traffic control are available beyond this pace.

-The finish line remains open until 2:15 p.m. (assuming an 7:00 a.m. start).
-Participants must cross the finish line by 2:15 p.m. in order to be considered “official finishers”.
-After 2:15 p.m., the course and finish line are closed.
-The finisher shirt and medal will not be awarded after 2:15 p.m.
-NO EXCEPTIONS.
+The finish line remains open until 2:00p.m. (assuming an 7:00 a.m. start).
+Participants must cross the finish line by 2:00p.m. in order to be considered “official finishers”.
+After 2:00p.m., the course and finish line are closed.
+Late finishers may cross the finish line, but are not guaranteed an official time or a finishers medal.

-Finishing the marathon by 2:15 p.m. generally means maintaining an average pace of 16:01 per mile.
+Finishing the marathon by 2:00 p.m. means maintaining an average pace of 16:00 minute/mile.
 The race course is opened to traffic on a rolling schedule as participants make their way to the finish.
-In order to ensure safety, a Sweep Vehicle and Bus follows the race route to pick-up participants who are unable to maintain this pace on a consistent basis.
-Participants are required to board the Sweep Bus when so instructed by Race Officials.
-Course Marshals are instructed to record bib numbers of all participants who refuse to board the bus when instructed to do so.
+In order to ensure safety, a Sweep Vehicle and Van follow the race route to pick-up participants who are unable to maintain this pace on a consistent basis.
+Participants are required to board the Sweep Van when so instructed by Race Officials.
+Course Marshals are instructed to retrieve bibs of all participants who refuse to board the van when instructed to do so.

 Why is there a time limit?

 In order to comply with city permits, streets crossing the route must be reopened to vehicular traffic on a set schedule.

 What happens if my pace is slower than the allotted time?